-The last section in the Index tab would list all posts, pages, CPTs on your website, and their corresponding index status.
+The last section in the Index tab would list all posts, pages, and CPTs on your website and their corresponding index status.

-Before we get into analyzing the index status of the individual posts, let’s have a look at a few options that Rank Math offers in handling a huge volume of data.
+Before we analyze the individual posts’ index status, let’s look at a few options that Rank Math offers in handling a huge volume of data.